chrisdotslash/chrisdotslash/README.md

-Hi 👋 My name is Chris Borowski
+Hi 👋 My name is Chris Borowski and I develop software.
 ===============================

-Software Developer in training
+Software Developer
 ------------------------------

 * 🌍  I'm based in Madison, Wisconsin
-* 🚀  I'm currently working on [Wallet One: a virtual card management app](https://github.com/chriseborowski/walletone)
+* 🚀  My current project is [Wallet One: a virtual card management system](https://github.com/chriseborowski/walletone)
 * 🧠  I'm learning Java & back-end development
 * 🔍  I'm curious about learning GoLang next
+* 🤝  Let's connect if you're a fellow developer or are interested in software!

 ### Skills